ckesanapalli/davidschirduan.github.io/_pages/hotspringsgenerator.md

 **Thanks to:**

  - [Jacob Hurst](https://twitter.com/vyderac) for writing Hot Springs Island and making it such a beautiful, wonderful world to explore.
+Also thanks for encouraging me in making this generator, and all fan projects!
  - [Christopher P. Wolf](http://chrispwolf.com/) for the code that inspired these generators.
  - And to the [OSR community](https://discord.gg/kJjMvC) for being such an encouraging, welcoming place.

 <script src="/_pages/droll.js"></script>
 <script async src="/_pages/hsi.js" charset="utf-8"></script>